dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 - mailboxIdentifier (String, Required) - MailboxIdentifier (refer to Terminology).
 - payload (Object, Required) - for the purposes of Secure Credential Transfer API, this is a data structure, describing Provisioning Information specific to Credential Provider.
 It consists of the following 2 key-value pairs:
-    1. "type": "AEAD_AES_128_GCM" (refer to Encryption Format section).
+    1. "type": "AEAD\_AES\_128_GCM" (refer to Encryption Format section).
     2. "data": BASE64-encoded binary value of ciphertext.
 - displayInformation (String, Required) - for the purposes of the Secure Credential Transfer API, this is a JSON data blob.
 It allows an application running on a receiving device to build a visual representation of the credential to show to user.
 The data structure contains the following fields:
-    1. title - a String with the title of the credential (e.g. "Car Key")
+    1. title (String, Required) - the title of the credential (e.g. "Car Key")
-    2. description - a String with brief description of the credential (e.g. "a key to my personal car")
+    2. description (String, Required) - a brief description of the credential (e.g. "a key to my personal car")
-    3. imageURL - a link to a picture representing the credential visually.
+    3. imageURL (String, Required) - a link to a picture representing the credential visually.
 - notificationToken (Object, Optional) - optional notification token used to notify an appropriate remote device that the mailbox data has been updated.
 Data structure includes the following:
     1. type (String, Required) - notification token name.
 Used to define which Push Notification System to be used to notify appropriate remote device of a mailbox data update.
 (E.g. "com.apple.apns" for APNS)
     2. tokenData (String, Required) - notification token data (Hex or Base64 encoded based on the concrete implementation) - application-specific - refer to appropriate Push Notification System specification.